-The Town of North Beach is pleased to provide this annual water quality report for calendar year 2019.
+The Town of North Beach is pleased to provide this annual water quality report for calendar year 2020.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 The Town of North Beach routinely monitors for contaminants in your drinking water; we want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
-Last year, our system was in violation of the Lead and Copper Rule (LCR) for collecting a sample from an invalid location.
-We failed to collect a replacement sample and submit those results to MDE.
-We are actively working to return our system to compliance status.
+Last year, our system was still in violation of the Lead and Copper Rule (LCR) for collecting a sample from an invalid location.
+We have since collected a replacement sample and submitted those results to MDE and have been returned to compliance status.